 acne

-What is acne and how does acne occur?
+What is acne and how does it develop?

-Your skin has tiny holes called pores that can get blocked by oil, bacteria, dead skin cells, and dirt.
+Your skin has tiny holes called pores that can become blocked by oil, bacteria, dead skin cells, and dirt.
 When this happens, you may develop a pimple.
-If your skin is repeatedly affected by this condition and you develop more red spots or red bumps, you may have acne.
+If your skin is repeatedly affected by this condition and you develop more red pimples or red bumps, you may have acne.

-• Acne vulgaris, also known as the pimples because it is a common form of acne in adolescents and young adults.
+• Acne vulgaris, also known as teenage pimples because this is a common form of acne in adolescents and young adults.

 • Acne neonatorum is a form of acne that is mainly seen in young children or newborns.

-• Acne inversa, where lesions develop as subcutaneous inflammation in the skin of skin folds.
+• Acne inversa, in which lesions develop as subcutaneous inflammations in the skin of skin folds.

 Acne is one of the most common skin conditions in the Netherlands.
-While acne isn't a life-threatening condition, it can be painful, especially if it's severe.
+Although acne is not a life-threatening condition, it can be painful, especially if it is severe.
 It can also cause emotional distress.
 Many young people do not develop symptoms until later in life, when they are in puberty.
-Facial acne can affect self-confidence and self-esteem and can cause permanent physical scars over time.
-There are many effective treatments for acne that both prevent acne and reduce the risk of scarring.
-We will discuss this further in this blog.
+Acne on the face can affect self-confidence and, over time, can cause permanent physical scarring.
+There are many effective treatments for forms of acne that both prevent acne and reduce the chance of scarring.
+In this blog we will discuss these in more detail.

 What are the symptoms of acne?

-Acne can be found almost everywhere on your body.
+Acne can be found almost anywhere on your body.
 The red pimples and red bumps usually develop on the face, around the mouth on the back and chest or on the shoulders.
-In places where the growth of bacteria can run wild and where excessive sebum production plays a major role in the development of acne.
-If you have acne, you usually see pimples with a white or black head.
-Another word for blackheads comedones is used to name these pimples pustules and pimples.
-Blackheads form on the surface of the skin, giving them a black appearance due to oxygen in the air.
-Whiteheads are subcutaneous inflammations, which give them a white appearance.
-While blackheads are the most common lesions seen with acne, other types of acne can also occur.
+In places where bacteria can grow freely and where excessive sebum production plays a major role in the development of acne.
+If you have acne, you will usually see pimples with a white or black head.
+Another word for blackheads comedones is used to name these pimples pustules and papules.
+Blackheads occur on the surface of the skin, giving them a black appearance due to oxygen in the air.
+Whiteheads are subcutaneous inflammations, giving them a white appearance.
+Although blackheads are the most common lesions seen in acne, other types of acne can occur.
 Inflammatory lesions are more likely to cause acne scarring.
 These include:

 • Papules are small, red, raised bumps caused by inflamed or infected hair follicles.

-• Pimples are small red pimples with pus at their ends.
+• Pimples are small red bumps with pus at their ends.

-• Nodules are firm, often painful lumps under the surface of the skin.
+• Lumps are firm, often painful bumps under the skin's surface.

 • Cysts are large lumps under your skin that contain pus and are usually painful.